AllenChikman/brainstreamer/README.md

 ```

 #### In case something goes wrong:
-In rare cases some bugs may occur (due to things enviorment or synchronization related stuff). <br>
+In rare cases some bugs may occur (due to things like enviorment or synchronization related stuff). <br>
 All you have to do is just restart the pipeline:

 ```sh